About Main StREet WaterLOO

 Main Street Waterloo is dedicated to enhancing the vitality of downtown Waterloo through historic preservation, economic development and community engagement.
-Downtown Waterloo is home to 2,100 residents and 5,500 day-time workers; $70,000,000 worth of annual commerce and averaging $8,000,000 in annual private re-investment into the district.
+Downtown Waterloo is home to more than 2,000 residents and 5,500 day-time workers; $70,000,000 worth of annual commerce and averaging $8,000,000 in annual private re-investment into the district.

 Main Street Waterloo is dedicated to maintaining and enhancing the vitality of our downtown center.